keboola/connection-docs/manipulation/transformations/r/binary.md

 {: .image-popup}
 ![Screenshot - Transformation Setup](/manipulation/transformations/r/binary-transformation.png)

-Note that in the transformation, you reference only the file tag, not the actual uploaded file.
+**Important:** In the transformation, you reference only the file tag, not the actual uploaded file.
 The rules for transforming a tag to a file are following:

 - Only a single file will always be present in the R transformation (removes ambiguity).
-- If multiple files with the same tag are present in file uploads, only the latest one will be copied to the R transformation (it allows easy updates; if you need to rollback, just delete the new file, or re-upload an old one).
+- If multiple files with the same tag are present in File uploads, only the latest one will be copied to the R transformation (it allows easy updates; if you need to rollback, just delete the new file, or re-upload an old one).
-- If you need multiple files in your R transformation, each one must have different tag (it forces clarity).
+- If you need multiple files in your R transformation, each one must have a different tag (it forces clarity).
-- If there is no file with a given tag in file uploads, the transformation will fail.
+- If there is no file with a given tag in File uploads, the transformation will fail.

 The following sample script demonstrates the use of the pre-computed model.
 The `lm` variable is loaded from the `predictionModel` file.